 Many of the habitats and sites used for educational work are primarily managed for their conservation value, as a consequence this may mean that at certain times of year access to a site may be restricted (e.g. if a bird is nesting in the area or if the area is becoming damaged due to overuse).
 Other circumstances that may make a site hazardous could include prolonged dry periods, sudden heavy rainfall, windy or icy conditions.
 In any such situation, suitable alternative activities will be provided where possible (e.g. if it is excessively wet we may bring material into the classroom).

-To make a booking, please contact the Education Ranger first to discuss your requirements before sending a booking form.
+To make a booking, please contact the Education Ranger first to discuss your requirements and to find out avaialble dates before sending a booking form.

 You may download official safety information here: Safety Information For Educational Groups